Search

 Poached Chicken Instructions

-• In a bowl place in the scallions, grated ginger, and salt.
-Mix together.
+• In a bowl, mix scallions, grated ginger, and salt.

-• In a pot over high heat, add the avocado oil.
-Heat up the oil until smoking hot.
-Carefully pour the hot oil over the scallions, ginger, and salt.
-Whisk.
+• Heat avocado oil until smoking hot.
+Carefully pour the hot oil over the scallion-ginger mixture and whisk.

-• After thoroughly cleaning the chicken, rub a piece of paper towel on the skin to remove any pin feathers.
+• Clean the chicken thoroughly and pat the skin with a paper towel to remove any pin feathers.

-• In a large stock pot over high heat, bring water to a boil.
-Hold on to the neck, and dip in the water 3 times.
-(The skin will hold its shape better by doing so.)
+• In a large stockpot, bring water to a boil.
+Hold the chicken by the neck and dip it into the water three times to help the skin tighten and hold its shape.

-• In the large stock pot over high heat, bring water back to a boil.
-Add the salt and whisk.
+• Refill the stockpot with water and bring it to a boil.
+Add salt and stir.

 Leave a Comment